Mom's Moat-Worthy REIT Portfolio Update

 Do you know the only thing that gives me pleasure?
 It's to see my dividends coming in.

 When I meet my mom today, I plan to first update her on the REIT Portfolio and provide her with an update on dividend safety.
 The average dividend yield in the Portfolio is 5.1% (the smallest is 3.2% and the largest is 8.0%).
-This is in-line with the target dividend yield for the portfolio (of 5%).
+This is in line with the target dividend yield for the portfolio (of 5%).
 I am also targeting the Portfolio to return 10% to 11% in 2017 – consisting of ~5% dividends and ~5% in appreciation.

 Year-to-date, the performance of Mom’s Portfolio has been fair, these 11 REITs generated an average total return of 3.23%.

-As you can see (above), the 3 Retail REITs, Kimco (KIM), Tanger Factory Outets (SKT), and Simon Property (SPG) have under-performed YTD.
-However, I view all 3 of these REITs as SWANs and I intend to increase the exposure in KIM (dollar cost averaging shares).
+As you can see (above), the 3 Retail REITs, Kimco (KIM), Tanger Factory Outet (SKT), and Simon Property (SPG) have under-performed YTD.
+However, I view all 3 of these REITs as SWANs and I intend to increase the exposure in KIM (dollar-cost-averaging shares).
 More on that below.

 I’m not as concerned as much by the pullback with these 3 REITs as I am with the concentration.
 Had I not included these 3 REITs in the Portfolio, the YTD returns would be 7.2%.

-Simply put, I’m not going to let 90 days of under-performance in the Retail sector disappoint me.
+Simply put, I’m not going to let 90 days of underperformance in the Retail sector disappoint me.
 As Rockefeller famously said,

 The way to make money is to buy when blood is running in the streets.